xsijin/Feed-Eat-Treat-Repeat/Feed Eat Treat Repeat/README.md

 Have a big picture in mind, then code the smaller components.

 If the problem is too big, break it down into smaller components.

+Do not be afraid to ask questions, even if the receiving end is an AI.

 ## Resources